Return to The Old Testament in the Heart of the Catholic Church main page

 It is time, within the ongoing course of these essays, to take stock of some of the obvious ways their arguments and assumptions -- those just in the essays so far -- might differ from Covenantal Theology, whether in degree, or fatally, in contradiction.
 It can only get worse from here, if only because it was not the business of Covenantal Theology to do moral theology.
 But it seems best to notice occasionally how far away we have already wandered.

-A meta-theoretic way in which these essays differ from their inspiration in Fr.
+A meta-theoretic way in which these essays differ from Fr.
 Keefe's work is that they have with increasing obviousness emerged, and as a result, diverged.
 Though they try sincerely to respect logic and the rules of evidence, they are little meditations more than overarching arguments from gigantic Major to imperceptible minor.
 They are essays "towards," they are reflections.
 Perhaps at root they are songs: they owe more to Ephrem than Aquinas.

 As these essays have emerged, it is becoming more clear that any effort to make moral theology follow ineluctably from systematic theology is 'naturally' (as it were) going to fail.
 For it is possible to write prudence into a life, but perhaps not so much, into a book.
 Moral theology is a different project than systematic theology; it must venture beyond what is always and everywhere true and good and beautiful.